-Ongoing Prevention and Awareness Campaigns for Students and Employees promote safety and to help prevent conditions that facilitate violence.
+Ongoing Prevention and Awareness Campaigns for Students and Employees

+Offices under the purview of the Vice President for Student Affairs and the Prevention Services Advisory Board offer programs to describe options to decrease perpetration and bystander inaction, and to increase empowerment for complainants in order to promote safety and to help prevent conditions that facilitate violence.
 Such programs include alcohol and drug awareness programs, which explain that substance use and substance abuse can increase the risk of sexual misconduct, and programs about safe and healthy choices.
 This programming is presented in person to all new students on campus, and then offered throughout the year to the entire University community.
 It is required internally by the athletic department, several fraternities and sororities, and other groups on campus.